What is the role and purpose of the Trust Board?

 The role of the trust board is defined in law as:

-- To ensure a clear vision, ethos and strategic direction for the school;
+- To ensure a clear vision, ethos and strategic direction for schools within the trust;

-- To hold the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff; and
+- To hold the headteacher to account for the educational performance of the schools within the trust and the performance of staff; and

-- Oversee the financial performance of the school and making sure its money is well spent.
+- Oversee the financial performance of the trust and making sure its money is well spent.

 This work is achieved through the actions of the full trust board, and the following committees:

-The Governing Body is accountable to the parents and wider community; our job is to ensure the school provides the best education possible for each child in our care.
+The Trust Board’s job is to ensure the school provides the best education and care possible for each child.
 We are here to support Mr Moore and his team, to recognise the great work they are doing and to challenge them to make our school even better.

-We keep a sharp eye on the children's academic progress and their well being, the quality of teaching and the effectiveness of leadership.
+We keep a sharp eye on the children's academic progress and their well being, the quality of the curriculum, teaching and the effectiveness of leadership.
 We also make sure that our resources are carefully managed and the school offers the best environment possible for our children's education.
 We hear appeals if an issue cannot be resolved by agreement.
 The Trust Board also considers the development of the Trust itself, guided by the Members.

 How do we work?

 The Trust Board and its committees meet regularly.
-We make decisions about how the school is run and what its priorities should be.
+We make decisions about how the school is run on a strategic level and what its priorities should be.
 Our responsibilities include:

 - Finding, keeping and rewarding good staff; making sure they develop their skills and knowledge; encouraging them to work together for the benefit of the children